Coronavirus: One death and 402 cases reported in State

 The Citywest Covid-19 vaccination centre in Dublin.
 File photograph: Brian Lawless/PA

-One more coronavirus-related death and 402 Covid-19 cases have been reported in the State.
+One more coronavirus-related death and 402 new Covid-19 cases have been reported in the State.

+Overall, the number of confirmed cases reported in the Republic since the start of the pandemic is now just short of 250,000, according to figures released by the National Public Health Emergency Team on Sunday.
+A total of 4,906 deaths have been reported.

 At 8am on Sunday, 127 Covid-19 patients were hospitalised, of which 41 were in intensive care.
 There were six additional hospitalisations in the past 24 hours.